35 Aberdale Road, Bala Cynwyd, PA 19004-3156

 Technical Consultant and Programmer

-USPAN is a WWW/Internet company, providing both public information on the entertainment and leisure industry in the Pacific Northwest, and private services to the talent casting world.
+USPAN was an early web-centric company, providing both public information on the entertainment and leisure industry in the Pacific Northwest, and private services to the talent casting world.

 The UW CS Lab provides computing facilities and expertise to the Computer Science & Engineering department.